FirelyTeam/firely-docs/simplifier/simplifierProjects.rst

 Issues
 ------
-On the ``Issues` tab you can leave your issues regarding the project.
+On the ``Issues`` tab you can leave your issues regarding the project.
 Note that this tab is not visible in all projects.
-The Issue Tracker is a paid functionality that allows project members to collect feedback from other project members or (depending on the project settings) other Simplifier users.
+The `Issue Tracker <simplifierProjects.html#issue-tracker>`_ is a paid functionality that allows project members to collect feedback from other project members or (depending on the project settings) other Simplifier users.

 Milestones
 ----------